Commercial Construction Costs in Toronto, Ontario — 2026

 Commercial Permits in Toronto

-Navigating the commercial permit process in Toronto is a critical step for any construction project.
-The Toronto Building Division is responsible for processing these permits, with typical timelines ranging from 8 to 14 weeks.
-Applications are primarily submitted through the convenient Toronto Building Portal.
-Be aware that a zoning review, necessary for most commercial projects, can add an additional 2 to 4 weeks to the approval process, depending on the complexity and any required variances.
-Pro tips for faster approval include ensuring your application is complete and accurate from the outset, engaging with city planners early, and addressing any potential zoning issues proactively.
-Typical permit costs can range from $2,000 to $15,000, heavily dependent on the project's scope, size, and estimated construction value.
+Navigating the permit process is a critical step in any Toronto commercial construction project.
+The Toronto Building Division is responsible for processing commercial permits, with typical timelines ranging from 8–14 weeks for standard applications.
+For projects requiring zoning by-law review, an additional 2–4 weeks can be expected for conditional approvals.
+Applications are primarily submitted and managed through the official Toronto Building Portal.
+Pro tips for faster approval include ensuring your application is complete and accurate from the outset, engaging with pre-application consultation services if available, and clearly detailing all aspects of the proposed construction.
+Typical permit costs can range from $2,000 to $15,000, highly dependent on the project's scope, size, and complexity.

 Commercial Construction by Property Type — Toronto